-Class G Permitted G. The installation, alteration or replacement of a Development satellite antenna on a dwelling house or within the curtilage of a dwelling house.
-Development Gl Development is not permitted ifnot permitted the size of the antenna (excluding any (a) projecting feed element, reinforcing rim, mounting and brackets) when measured in any dimension would exceed-(i) 45 centimetres in the case of an antenna to be installed on a chimney; (ii) 70 centimetres in any other case: (b) the highest part of an antenna to be installed on a roof or a chimney would, when installed, exceed in heightin the case of an antenna to (i) be installed on a roof, the highest part of the roof; (ii) in the case of an antenna to be installed on a chimney, the highest part of the chimney; there is any other satellite antenna on (c) the dwelling house or within its curtilage; Conditions G2 Development is permitted by Class G subject to the following conditionsan antenna installed on a building shall, (a) so far as practicable, be sited so as to minimise its effect on the external appearance to the building;
+G. The installation, alteration or replacement of a satellite antenna on a dwelling house or within the curtilage of a dwelling house.

+- G1 Development is not permitted if- - (a) the size of the antenna (excluding any projecting feed element, reinforcing rim, mounting and brackets) when measured in any dimension would exceed- - (i) 45 centimetres in the case of an antenna to be installed on a chimney; - (ii) 70 centimetres in any other case: - (b) the highest part of an antenna to be installed on a roof or a chimney would, when installed, exceed in height- - (i) in the case of an antenna to be installed on a roof, the highest part of the roof; - (ii) in the case of an antenna to be installed on a chimney, the highest part of the chimney; - (c) there is any other satellite antenna on the dwelling house or within its curtilage;

-(b) an antenna no longer needed for the reception or transmission of microwave radio energy shall be removed as soon
+- G2 Development is permitted by Class G subject to the following conditions- - (a) an antenna installed on a building shall, so far as practicable, be sited so as to minimise its effect on the external appearance to the building; - (b) an antenna no longer needed for the reception or transmission of microwave radio energy shall be removed as soon as reasonably practicable.

-THIRD SCHEDULE, contd. as reasonably practicable.
-Interpretation of Part 1 1.
-For the purposes of Part 1- "existing building" means the dwelling house as enlarged, improved or attached, taking into account any enlargement, improvement or alteration to the original dwelling house, whether permitted by this Part or not.
-PART 2-Minor Operations Class A Permitted Development A. The erection, construction, maintenance, improve- ment or alteration of a gate, fence, wall or other means of enclosure.
-Development A.1 Development is not permitted if- not permitted (a) the height of any gate, fence, wall or means of enclosure erected or constructed adjacent to a highway used by vehicular traffic would, after the carrying out of the development, exceeds 9.22 metres above ground level; (b) the height of any other gate, fence, wall or means of enclosure erected or constructed would exceed two metres above ground level; (c) the height of any gate, fence, wall or other means of enclosure maintained, improved or altered would, as a result of the development, exceed its former height or the height referred to in sub-paragraph (a) or (b) as the height appropriate to it if erected or constructed, which is the greater; or (d) it would involve development within the curtilage of, or to a gate, fence, wall or other means of enclosure surrounding, a listed building.
+Interpretation of Part 1

+1. For the purposes of Part 1-

+"existing building" means the dwelling house as enlarged, improved or attached, taking into account any enlargement, improvement or alteration to the original dwelling house, whether permitted by this Part or not.

+PART 2-Minor Operations

+Permitted Development A. The erection, construction, maintenance, improvement or alteration of a gate, fence, wall or other means of enclosure.

+A.1 Development is not permitted if-

+- (a) the height of any gate, fence, wall or means of enclosure erected or constructed adjacent to a highway used by vehicular traffic would, after the carrying out of the development, exceeds 9.22 metres above ground level; - (b) the height of any other gate, fence, wall or means of enclosure erected or constructed would exceed two metres above ground level; - (c) the height of any gate, fence, wall or other means of enclosure maintained, improved or altered would, as a result of the development, exceed its former height or the height referred to in subparagraph (a) or (b) as the height appropriate to it if erected or constructed, which is the greater; or - (d) it would involve development within the curtilage of, or to a gate, fence, wall or other means of enclosure surrounding, a listed building.